writethedocs/www/docs/conf/cincinnati/2018/news/welcome.rst

 Announcing Write the Docs Cincinnati + Open Help Website, Call for Organizers, and CFP
 ======================================================================================

 Welcome to the official launch of `Write the Docs Cincinnati + Open Help 2018 <http://www.writethedocs.org/conf/cincinnati/2018/>`_!
-We are excited to announce the first-ever collaboration between Write the Docs and Open Help, coming this August.
+We are excited to announce the first-ever collaboration between `Write the Docs <http://www.writethedocs.org/>`_ and `Open Help <https://conf.openhelp.cc/index.html>`_, coming August 18-22, 2018.

 Since 2011, the Open Help Conference in Cincinnati featured attendee-led discussions and sprints for a wide range of people working on open-source and community-based projects.
 This year, Write the Docs and Open Help are coming together to bring 5 days of talks, conversations, and doc sprints a little closer to home for our East Coast and Midwestern documentarians!

 Here's a quick overview of the schedule:

-* Day 1: Talks on all things technical documentation
+* **Day 1: Talks on all things technical documentation.** We’ll have a variety of speakers on the stage sharing their experience and knowledge.
-* Day 2: Unconference discussion and open space
+* **Day 2: Unconference discussion and open space.** Share ideas and discuss problems with others from the documentation community.
+Anyone can suggest and lead a session on any topic.
-* Days 3-5: Documentation sprints and writing days
+* **Days 3-5: Documentation sprints and writing days.** Get together with other documentarians to work on your docs and learn some new skills.
+Don't have a team to bring to the spring?
+Join us anyway--get involved with an open source project and learn from the people who are pioneering documentation sprints.

 Write the Docs Cincinnati + Open Help is scheduled for August 18-22, 2018 at `Union Hall <http://unionhallcincy.com/>`_ in the historic Over the Rhine neighborhood in `Cincinnati, Ohio <https://www.google.com/maps/place/Union+Hall/@39.109885,-84.515631,15z/data=!4m5!3m4!1s0x0:0x3caee5bfc65866b3!8m2!3d39.109885!4d-84.515631>`_.

 Call for Organizers and Volunteers
 ----------------------------------

 We need help to make this event a success!
+Check out the `event roles <http://www.writethedocs.org/organizer-guide/confs/event-roles/>`_ for details about volunteer opportunities.
 If you are interested in volunteering or helping to organize, please email us at cincinnati@writethedocs.org.
-It's a great opportunity to get involved with the community and also receive a free ticket.
+It's a great chance to get involved with the community and also receive a free ticket.

 Call for Proposals
 ------------------